MHS Pulleying Program

 3. The internationally-acclaimed psychogenetic human motivation science of Dr. Steven Reiss and the Reiss Motivation Profile (MHS Counselor Mr. Landgraf is a top-internationally-ranked Certified Reiss Motivation Profile Master)

-4. Principles of social psychology and in-grouping/out-grouping of Dr. Gordon Allport,
+4. The principles of social psychology and in-grouping/out-grouping of Dr. Gordon Allport,

 5. Several empowered-upstander, observer/bystander, and intervention principles from multiple sociological, educational, and psychological studies.

-Pulleying's structure was also influenced by The Four-Way Test of Interact / Rotary International.
-The MHS Pulley Program has received national commendation, including a 2018 grant and supplemental bonus grant from The Southern Poverty Law Center's Teaching Tolerance/Learning For Justice Educators' Grant Program, a 2021 grant from the Mendota Education Foundation, major ongoing support from both Mendota McDonalds locations, and support from the in-town Mendota Subway and Pizzas by Marchelloni's of Mendota.
+The MHS Pulley Program has received national commendations, praise from national student motivational speaker Eddie Slowikowski, a 2018 grant and supplemental bonus grant from The Southern Poverty Law Center's Teaching Tolerance/Learning for Justice Educators' Grant Program, a 2021 grant from the Mendota Education Foundation, major and ongoing generous support from both Mendota McDonalds locations, support from the in-town Mendota Subway, Mendota Pizzas by Marchelloni's, and Peru Steak 'N Shake, and significant support from select MHS faculty, students, employees, and area community members.

 CLICK ON THE LINK PROVIDED BELOW TO READ OUTSTANDING EXAMPLES OF MHS PULLEYING BEHAVIOR OVER THE YEARS.